 Among many other bugs that can come aboard your boat, spiders seem to be the least tolerable.
-They can be a nightmare not only for their creepy looks, but they can also cause serious damage to your boat if left unattended.
-Despite their importance in the ecosystem, spider infestation definitely needs immediate attention.
-To protect your boat and the people boarding it, here are some effective ways on how to get rid of dock spiders.
+In this boating resource guide, we offer some effective ways on how to get rid of dock spiders.

 What Are Dock Spiders?

 Dock spiders are also called wharf spiders or fishing spiders, they are also known as Canada’s largest native spiders.

 These arachnids are feared for their large size with the female dock spiders growing up to the size of an adult human hand.